gissf1/TrueNAS_SimplifySwap/README.md

     | Timeout             | `90` You can adjust this if necessary                    |

     - **Command**:
-      - The `simplify-swap.sh` script does not support any command line options, but it can be used interactively via ssh and provide some output to know what is happening or if something is going wrong in the process.
-Typically this output is lost when run at PostInit, but you can force TrueNAS to retain the information by changing the command to something like the following:
+      - The `simplify-swap.sh` script does not support any command line options, but it can be used interactively via ssh to provide some output describing what is happening and indicating if something is going wrong in the process.

+      - Typically, output from CLI commands or scripts run this way are not logged, and therefore the output is lost.
+You can retain the information and messages by changing the `command` field to something like the following:

         `/path/to/your/TrueNAS_SimplifySwap/simplify-swap.sh >> /root/simplify-swap.stdout 2>> /root/simplify-swap.stderr`

         This would save output into files `/root/simplify-swap.stdout` and `/root/simplify-swap.stderr` to hopefully help with debugging.

-      Don't forget to change it back and delete the files afterwards since the files will grow indefinitely on each boot.
+        These output files will grow on each system bootup and will never be rotated or removed without manual intervention, so when you finish debugging, make sure to restore the `command` field and delete the output files.

     - **Enabled**:
       - Check this to enable the script at startup